tgrasl/fmt-maven-plugin/README.md

 `displayFiles` default = true.
 Display the list of the files that are not compliant

 `displayLimit` default = 100.
 Number of files to display that are not compliant`

+`style` sets the formatter style to be _google_ or _aosp_.
+By default this is 'google'.
+Projects using Android conventions may prefer `aosp`.

 example to not display the non-compliant files:
 ```xml